Ferrite-iOS/Ferrite/README.md

 ## Downloads

 Ferrite will only exist as an ipa.
 There are and will never be any plans to release on TestFlight or the App Store.
-Ipa builds are automatically built and are provided in CircleCI artifacts.
+Ipa builds are automatically built and are provided in Github actions artifacts.

 ## Building from source